johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

 Run the `sleepy` program from the shell.
 Please note that becase the shell no longer calls `wait()`, the output and input prompts may not follow the program flow from the source files due to context switching.
-If
+If at any point after running a program you are greeted with blank line with a flashing cursure, hit `enter` or `return` so that the shell reads in an empty line, irgnores it, and reprompts with `>>>`.
 ```
 johnny@dev-vm unix-shell % ./shell
 >>> progs/sleepy